peterlacko/gooddata-ui/docs/time_over_time_comparison.md

 **Period**: 1 year

-To add a SP derived measure to an insight, use the following `PopMeasureDefinition` structure (for the full TypeScript definition, see [this code section](https://github.com/gooddata/gooddata-typings/blob/v2.3.0/src/AFM.ts#L42)):
+To add a SP derived measure to a visualization, use the following `PopMeasureDefinition` structure (for the full TypeScript definition, see [this code section](https://github.com/gooddata/gooddata-typings/blob/v2.3.0/src/AFM.ts#L42)):

  ```javascript
 // Type: IMeasure